Wal-Mart profit below forecasts despite better sales

 Net sales rose 8.2 percent to $109.5 billion.

-For the fourth quarter, the company expects Walmart U.S. same-store sales to be flat to up 2 percent.
-Such sales fell 1.8 percent a year earlier.

-At Sam's Club, Wal-Mart expects same-store sales, excluding fuel, to rise 4 percent to 6 percent.
-Last year, that unit posted a 2.7 percent rise.
+It expects Walmart U.S. same-store sales to be flat to up 2 percent after falling 1.8 percent in last year's fourth quarter.
+At Sam's Club, same-store sales excluding fuel should rise 4 to 6 percent after a 2.7 percent rise last year.

-(Reporting by Jessica Wohl in Chicago; Editing by Lisa Von Ahn and John Wallace)
+(Reporting by Jessica Wohl in Chicago; Editing by Lisa Von Ahn, John Wallace and Matthew Lewis)